UCAS Application Guide

-Every year many students choose to apply after the UCAS equal consideration deadline (this year’s deadline was Friday 29th January).
-In fact, anybody can apply after the UCAS deadline, including EU and international students.
+Every year many students choose to apply after the UCAS equal consideration deadline (this year’s deadline was Wednesday 26th January).
+In fact, anybody can apply after the UCAS deadline, including international students.
 Choosing to apply to higher education is a big decision and we understand that there are many more factors to consider this year.

 On this page, you’ll find details about how the UCAS application process works, what to include in your application and what happens after you’ve applied.

 When you apply to UCAS, you’ll be asked to submit up to five options for the courses you’d like to study at the institutes you’d like to join.
 You’ll find all our courses listed on the UCAS website, along with our course and campus codes.
 To make an application through UCAS, you’ll need to go to www.ucas.com and register before you can submit any choices.

 What to include in your UCAS application

 Your UCAS application will need to include the following:

 - A list of all your academic achievements, including any pending qualifications

 - A Personal Statement (maximum 4,000 characters)

 - A reference from either a teacher, tutor or employer